Some Ways Coronavirus Changed Marketing

 Holding Brands to a Higher Standard

-• Recent surge of activism is likely to give consumers a greater sense of their power in holding larger organizations to account.
+- Recent surge of activism is likely to give consumers a greater sense of their power in holding larger organizations to account.

-• 61 percent claim that how a brand responds during the crisis will have a large impact on whether they continue buying it when the crisis is over (source).
+- 61 percent claim that how a brand responds during the crisis will have a large impact on whether they continue buying it when the crisis is over (source).

-• Marketers must communicate a strong sense of their brands’ purpose —a cause that the brand stands up for, or an area where the brand aims to make a real difference (source).
+- Marketers must communicate a strong sense of their brands’ purpose —a cause that the brand stands up for, or an area where the brand aims to make a real difference (source).

-• Brands will need to back up bold statements with real action.
+- Brands will need to back up bold statements with real action.

 An important thing the pandemic taught us is that people have pride in their jobs and performance and when they’re more closely supervised because they’re working offsite in a comfortable environment, they’re more productive.
 In fact, staff members work harder and get more done simply because of their self-respect and the favorable working conditions in which they surround themselves.
-“A study by Standford of 16,000 people over 9 months, found that working from home increased productivity by 13%.
+“A study by Stanford of 16,000 people over 9 months, found that working from home increased productivity by 13%.
 The increase in performance was due to more calls per minute attributed to a quieter more convenient working environment and working more minutes per shift because of fewer breaks and sick days” (learn more).

 The Stanford Study isn’t the only outlet that has shown the increase in productivity of a remote workforce – several business studies have provided valuable information and hard statistics that make a strong case for remote working success.